An Optimal Copyright Law Exceptions and Limitations Strategy

 • For patrons with the authority to make ILL requests, making a request is just a button-press away

-• For all patrons, when a journal article or book chapter is found that is copyright controlled and the user wishes to view that content when she leaves the library, getting the content is just a button-press away
+• For all patrons, when a journal article or book chapter is found that is copyright controlled and the user wishes to view that content when they leave the library, getting the content is just a button-press away

 AI is Coming … DLSG has a Strategy